Agriculture in Algeria: Agriculture post colonialism

-After independence was achieved in 1962 colonial farms were replaced by laborers.
-2200 farms operated by colonizers were now operated by work laborers who had previously worked on the farms.
-The term autogestion was used to describe that the farms were self managed.
-Wage laborers continued to follow the farming practices used by the French, which includes the use of farming machines and chemical enhancers.
-Following the model established by the French permitted Algerian farmers to export their products to international markets.
-However, these private farms yielded lower quantities of produce due to the unstable government and lack of workers.
+After independence in 1962 colonial farms were replaced by laborers.
+2200 farms operated by colonizers were now operated laborers who had previously worked on the farms.
+The term autogestion (self-management)emerged to describe these farms.
+Wage laborers continued to follow the farming practices of the French, including farm machines and chemical enhancers.
+This allowed Algerian farmers to export their products to international markets.
+However, these private farms yielded only small quantities of produce due to the unstable government and lack of workers.

-After Algeria achieved independence, the French government assured Algerian farmers they would purchase reserves of its wine and other produce.
+After independence, the French government assured Algerian farmers that it would purchase reserves of its wine and other produce.
 However, France's agriculture sector pressured the government to source wine internally and rescind contracts with Algeria.
 Cancelled contracts created an oversupply of wine in Algeria.
-The Soviet Union purchased high quantities of wine from Algeria in the 1970s, but this did not alleviate Algeria's oversupply of wine.
+The Soviet Union purchased high quantities of wine from Algeria in the 1970s, but not enough to alleviate Algeria's oversupply.

-This period consisted of private corporation and individuals owning and operating farms in Algeria.
-Algeria's model was an extension of the previous French model, although the French farmers were replaced by Algerian companies and Algerian citizens, including peasants who tilled the land during the colonial regime.
-Although individuals had access to purchase and operate farms, private companies owned the majority of farms.
-Inequitable distribution of farms in Algeria inspired an agriculture revolution.
+In this period private corporations and individuals owned and operated farms in Algeria.
+Algeria's model extended the previous French model, with French farmers replaced by Algerians, sometimes including the peasants who had tilled the land during the colonial regime.
+Although individuals could buy and operate farms, private companies owned most the farms.
+Inequitable distribution of farms in Algeria inspired an agricultural revolution.